Preparing to buy an Andalusian horse?

 Think about what is important to you…

-Good movements or a soft character.
-Are you more into dressage and performance or safe hacks around the country side?
+- Good movements and performance?
+(Are you more into dressage and performance than safe hacks around the country side?)

-Age and sex.
-A young stallion might be unspoiled and don’t have any previous injuries etc. but he might also be a hand full and not turn out to become as wonderfully trained as you dreamt about.
+- Age and sex?
+(A young stallion might be unspoiled and don’t have any previous injuries but he might also be a handful and not turn out to become as wonderfully trained as you dreamed.
 Are you competent enough to take on a young horse?
 Can you handle a stallion?
-Would you maybe be better of with an older professionally trained horse that already is all you wanted – but obviously he won’t be with you as long time as a youngster.
+Would you maybe be better of with an older professionally trained horse that already is all you wanted?)

-3. Andalusitano don’t recommend buying a horse unseen in real life – that is a risk regardless of how many videos and pictures you have on the horse.
-Not until you, yourself meet him in real life you can decide whether you like him or not.
+Andalusitano don’t recommend buying a horse unseen in real life – that is a risk regardless of how many videos and pictures you have on the horse.
+Not until you, yourself meet him in real life you know.
 It’s a spiritual thing.
-However some people have a strong intuition and can see the soul of the horse through a picture and know he is the one (we have had a few success stories).
-But those are very special people and not among most of us mortals, but they do exist!
-The point of that was – don’t let anybody else convince you to buy, or talk you out of buying the horse that you feel or not feel you are connected to.
+However some people have a strong intuition and can see the soul of the horse through a picture and know he or she is the one (we have had many success stories 🙂 without meeting him or her in real life.
+Those people trust my judgement of the horses character and type and buy the horses on my recommendation.
+It is understandable that we all are different and that you as the buyer should never let anybody convince you to buy a certain horse… OR…. for that matter talk you out of a horse that you feel connected to.

-4. Prepare for the home coming of your Spanish horse.
-Make sure that his transition from Spain to northern Europe becomes as natural as possible.
-Be careful with changing his ways of living and handling too soon, as he must be given the time to accustomise to the new life.
+- Is he a stallion?
+(Make sure he knows the rules around the yard from the absolute first moment you get him home.
 A stallion that has always been handled with respect and dominance might not take lightly to suddenly be handled like a cuddly toy.
 He then becomes a dangerous animal and you must geld him.
-The dream of the Spanish stallion then becomes the dream of the Spanish gelding – which is just as good, but if you wanted the stallion – you must handle him like one.
+The dream of the Spanish stallion then becomes the dream of the Spanish gelding – which is just as good, but if you wanted the stallion – you must handle him like one.)

-5.When he is home – give him time to settle.
-It is always in the first week of moving a horse to a new place that the most accidents happen.
+- Give the horse time to settle.
+(It is always in the first week of moving a horse to a new place that the most accidents happen.
 For the first week don’t ride him, just take him out and lunge him and get used to him.
 And let him get used to you.
 It takes about 6 months for a horse to truly settle into a new place.
-Think about that when you train him and demand stuff of him.
+Think about that when you train him and demand things of him.)